Lab Web Page

 |Biochemistry, cell and chemical biology of intra-membrane proteases in cell signaling and microbial pathogenesis|

-We study the biochemical principles governing how rhomboid enzymes catalyze reactions immersed within the membrane.
-We have reconstituted rhomboid activity with pure components, and are using a combination of membrane biochemistry, cell biology and chemical genetics to probe their mechanism.
+To study the biochemical principles governing how rhomboid enzymes catalyze reactions immersed within the membrane, we reconstituted rhomboid activity with pure components.
+We are now integrating membrane biophysics, structural analysis, and cell biology to probe rhomboid mechanism.
 We have also focused on rhomboid function in deadly human pathogens, and discovered that rhomboid enzymes execute an array of essential functions: malaria and related parasites use their rhomboid enzymes to invade human cells, while a parasitic ameba uses its rhomboid in phagocytosis and immune evasion.
 Targeting rhomboid enzymes may be a way of treating multiple infectious diseases.